amoyament/CandleJavaProject/README.md

 Please note that this program is a simulation and does not involve real transactions or physical products.

-Feel free to explore the different candles available in the shop and enjoy the virtual shopping experience!
+Please explore the different candles available in the shop and enjoy the virtual shopping experience!

----

-Feel free to modify the instructions and descriptions to match your preferences or to provide additional information if needed.